-GeographyBrick and mortar or service-area businesses should pay attention to the % of traffic that is visiting from the area they serve.
-Your website isn’t going to help you drive qualified local customers if you’re only driving in website visitors on the other side of the country.
-You can run a geo-based report in Google analytics of all traffic visiting your website and you can also run a contacts report in HubSpot based in IP address.
+Brick-and-mortar or service-area businesses should pay attention to the percent of traffic that is visiting from the area they serve.
+Your website isn’t going to help you drive qualified local customers if you’re only bringing in website visitors who live on the other side of the country.
+You can run a geo-based report in Google analytics of all traffic visiting your website, and you can also run a contacts report in HubSpot based in IP address.

 What are some of the metrics you use to measure the quality of your website traffic?